kumarmanish03/InterviewBit-Solutions/Important Notes.md

 - In DP Top Down approach try to initialize first before writing main iteration, and also start array (main array) where (from i = 1) so that it does not give array out of bounds error

+- Longest Incresing subsequence :
+  Firstly we will create another array of unique elements of original array and sort it.
+Now the longest increasing subsequence of our array must be present as a subsequence in our sorted array.
+That’s why our problem is now reduced to finding the common subsequence between the two arrays.